Jun 5, 2026

 🚀 Improvements

-• Removed dependency on time tool
+Removed dependency on the time tool by injecting the current date into context.

-• Eliminated one full cycle
+✅ Eliminated one full execution cycle.

-2. Upfront planning
+2. Add Upfront Planning

 The agent now:

-• identifies all required data
+• identifies required data first

-• plans execution before acting
+• plans execution before calling tools

-4. Dependency awareness
+4. Add Dependency Awareness

-• Independent data → parallel
+• independent data → parallel execution

-• Dependent data → separate step only when required
+• dependent data → delayed until required

 ✅ Final Execution Patterns